 - Online booking meets customers where they already are.

 It makes sense — consumers already do everything else online, whether it’s banking, shopping, planning vacations, or simply ordering takeout.
 Many people’s lives revolve around the internet.
-That’s why so many people now abhor the inconvenience of having to do things like call to schedule doctor’s appointments.
+That’s why so many people now abhor the inconvenience of having to do things like.

 By providing customers with an option to book appointments online, you’re letting them complete a necessary task in a way that’s convenient for them on a platform they’re already on.
 They’ll no longer have the hassle of having to call during business hours to schedule their appointment.
 Plus, they’ll receive email or text message reminders before their appointment, reducing customers’ mental labor for keeping track of their appointments.
 Having a timely reminder is a welcome nudge in today’s busy world.